PGY1 Pharmacy Residency

 Longitudinal Experiences (12 months)

-These experiences are ones that the resident will be oriented to and trained on during the first several months of the residency and then will be expected to improve proficiency on for the remaining months of the program.
+For these experiences residents will be oriented to and trained during the first several months of the residency.
+Residents will be expected to develop competency on for the remaining months of the program.

-- Pharmacy Operations (staffing every other weekend 6 hours/shift)
+- Pharmacy Operations (1 staffing day every other weekend 8 hours/shift)

-- Research Project (variable hours, project time available upon request)
+- Research Project (variable hours, project time available)

-A 12-month schedule of rotations will be created for residents to rank prior to the start of the residency to meet the required ASHP competencies of the program.
-As the resident acquires additional knowledge and learning experiences, their specific goals may change (these will be addressed quarterly in each resident’s Development Plans).
-Residents may request to change or trade scheduled rotations.
-All changes must be approved by the Residency Program Director (RPD).
+A 12-month schedule of rotations has already been created for residents prior to the start of the residency to meet the required competencies, goals and objectives of the program.
+Each resident will also have a personal Development Plan created at the beginning of the year to address their personal career goals.
+As the resident acquires additional knowledge and learning experiences, their individual professional goals may change (these will be updated in each resident's Development Plan that is evaluated quarterly).
+Rotation changes can be made on a case by case basis and must be approved by the Residency Program Director (RPD) as well as the preceptors.

-The resident’s schedule during each rotation is determined by the rotation preceptor and outlined to the resident at the beginning of each rotation.
+The resident’s schedule during each rotation is determined by the rotation preceptor and outlined to the resident at the beginning of each rotation (or just prior to rotation start).
 It is the resident’s responsibility to ensure that all duties and expectations are understood and to ask for clarification and feedback if/when needed.
 It is also the responsibility of the resident to, in a timely manner, personally inform the preceptor of all time/schedule conflicts.
-This includes, but is not limited to, committee meeting responsibilities, staffing, absences to attend meetings, and teaching responsibilities.
+This includes additional meetings that might arise, staffing, absences to attend meetings, teaching responsibilities, etc.

 Presentations and Teaching

-- Residents will be assigned to prepare a single 1 hour didactic lecture to present to pharmacy students from local schools of pharmacy APPE classes.
-This will be scheduled in the Winter.
+- Residents will be assigned to prepare a didactic lecture to present to pharmacy students from local schools of pharmacy APPE classes.
+This will be scheduled in the winter.

 - Residents will take an active role in precepting pharmacy students on rotation at Valley Children's Hospital.
 Once trained, residents will review pediatric core disease states with pharmacy students on rotations.